The PROCESS Statement

 TS(nbr)

 (CICS programs only).
-It is highly unlikely that you will write this option yourself, more likely Jazz has inserted it.
+It is unlikely that you will write this option yourself, more likely Jazz has inserted it.

 In a classical CICS program a typical design uses a scrolling area to display a set of records.
 For example the screen may display some customer details, and a list of current orders for that customer: -